Skip to main content

 Below is a small functional illustration of “Option A-like” padding for the channel mismatch (spatial downsample uses strided slicing for simplicity).

-# Spatial downsample: emulate stride-2 shortcut by subsampling.
+# Spatial downsample: emulate stride-2 skip connection by subsampling.

 if stride == 2: